How To Restring A Guitar – 4 Step Plan

 Get a cup of warm water and a cloth.
 Damp the cloth to just moisten it.

-Starting at the head, remove all dust, marks and gunk.
-Then work down the neck and make sure that you get in between the frets and scrub really hard.
+Starting at the head, remove all dust, marks, and gunk.
+Next, work down the neck and make sure that you get in between the frets and scrub really hard.

 Ensure the tuners are moving without any problem.
 If you have a floating bridge, now is the time to test that it still moves as it should.